peterchowacademy/the-docs/docs/diving/nitrox/nitrox.md

 - In Europe: Standard requires special valve and regulators for eqipments such as the M26x2

 ### Caution when using Nitrox
-- 1. Mark non-nitrox and nitrox tanks seperately!
+- 1. Mark non-nitrox and nitrox tanks seperately, so no one confuses it!
+- 2. Partial pressure blening = pure O2 + O2 compatible air.
+This casues the inards of the the cylinder and cylinder valve be in contact of pure O2.
+O-rings, gaskets, valve materials must be O2 compatible
+- 3. Mixing/ blending methods: premix or membrane methods

-## Nitrox class
+# Nitrox class at kln bay

 ### Nitrox license pros and cons: